KaioOlivC/MegaCURL/README.md

 is.

 And yes, -d "$body" refers to our body variable.
-If you don't need one, you just don't create a body and don't remove this line.
+If you don't need one, you just don't create a body and then remove this line.

 Oh, a very important thing: to split a command in multiple lines in bash, you end the lines with \\.
 This tells bash that the command continues in the next